By combining telescope observations with advanced modeling, astronomers have found a rare triple quasar, called QQQ J1519+062.

 Two members of the triplet are closer to each other than the third.
 This means that the system could have been formed by interaction between the two adjacent quasars, but was probably not triggered by interaction with the more-distant third quasar.
 Furthermore, no evidence was seen of any ultra-luminous infrared galaxies (galaxies with very strong emission in infrared light), which is where quasars are commonly found.
 As a result, the team proposes that this triplet quasar system is part of some larger structure that is still undergoing formation.

-“Honing our observational and modelling skills and finding this rare phenomenon will help us understand how cosmic structures assemble in our universe and the basic processes by which massive galaxies form,” Fumagalli said.
+“Honing our observational and modeling skills and finding this rare phenomenon will help us understand how cosmic structures assemble in our universe and the basic processes by which massive galaxies form,” Fumagalli said.

 “Further study will help us figure out exactly how these quasars came to be and how rare their formation is,” Farina added.

-Publication (In Press): E. P. Farina, C. Montuori, R. Decarli and M. Fumagalli, “Caught in the Act: Discovery of a Physical Quasar Triplet,” Monthly Notices of the Royal Astronomical Society
+Reference: “Caught in the act: discovery of a physical quasar triplet” by E. P. Farina, C. Montuori, R. Decarli and M. Fumagalli, 12 March 2013, Monthly Notices of the Royal Astronomical Society.